opdsbanasya/NamsteReact/Episode 12/README.md

     );
 }
 ```
-### Creating Slices & Adding to the Store
+### 4. Creating Slices & Adding to the Store
 - Create a folder named `slices` in the `store` folder.
 - Create a file named `cartSlice.js` in the `slices` folder.
 - Create a slice using the `createSlice` function from `@reduxjs/toolkit`.
 - `createSlice` function takes an configuration object as an argument with 3 properties: `name`, `initialState`, and `reducers`.
 - `name` is the name of the slice.
 - `initialState` is the initial state of the slice.
-- `reducers` also an object where all type of actions(like small APIs to communicate to redux store) are defined.
+- `reducers` also an object where all type of actions(_like small APIs to communicate to redux store_) are defined.
 - Reducers functions are take `2 arguments` as an input, `state` and `action`.
 - At the end of we have to export the `actions` and `reducer` from the slice.
 ```JS